jpenna/course-v3/notes/models.md

 ### Labels

 The main difference between the handling of image classification datasets is the way labels are stored.
-FastAI has several way to retrieve these labels.
+FastAI has several ways to retrieve these labels.

 ```py
 #### From CSV